kracejic/cleanCppProject/readme.md

     * *package* - builds packages (zip,deb,rpm,windows installer depending on OS)
 * Miscellaneous
     * *doc* - build documentation (if doxygen is available)
+        * docs can be found in `build_dir/doc/doc/index.html`
+        * if you want them to be a part of install package, uncomment section at the end of `doc/CMakeLists.txt`
     * *format* - run clang-format on all source files (.clang-format in root directory of a project is used)
     * *gdb* - run target executable with gdb (does not work from ninja, needs gdb)
 * Static analysis